mawrkus/pull-request-review-guide/README.md

 Opening a PR is a chance to improve the existing code base: have you noticed a missing test?
 A method that is too long?
 Some naming inconsistencies?

-You don't have to make a big change or to make the code looks perfect,  just a little bit better than before!
+You don't have to make a big change or to make the code look perfect,  just a little bit better than before!

 If you find a mess, try to clean it up regardless of who might have made it.
 By doing this, you intentionally improve the code base for all the developers, helping the project to get better and better as it evolves.